 This panorama stitching software also automates things like cropping and exposure balancing.
 This gives you the option to be as hands-off as you’d like.

 A free trial download is available.
 The full PhotoStitcher software is affordably priced.

 PhotoStitcher is available for Windows or Mac.

-If you want to get more dedicated to landscapes and panoramas, you may already own a GigaPan.
-If that’s the case, then the GigaPan Stitch software is ideal for you!
+If you’re dedicated to taking photos of landscapes and panoramas, you may already own GigaPan Epic hardware.
+If that’s the case, then you’re aware of GigaPan Stitch software.

-It’s proprietary and only for use with GigaPan hardware.
-But it provides a great option to stay within the GigaPan product family.
-This software is basic, but does have strong abilities in stitching together panoramas with multiple rows of images.
+It is proprietary and only for use with GigaPan hardware.
+It provides a great option to stay within the GigaPan product family.
+This software is basic, but it’s capable of stitching together panoramas with many rows of images.

-Once you register your GigaPan you receive a license key for the stitching software.
-If you want to test it out before committing, there’s a free 14-day trial available for download.
+Once you register your GigaPan hardware, you receive a license key for the stitching software.
+If you want to test it out before committing, you can try their free 14-day trial.